 Relax in the Ciutadella Park

 Boasting a fountain designed by Gaudi, a maze of pathways zigzagging their way through lush green parkland, and even a secret chapel, Ciutadella Park is the most famous that the city has to offer.
 Free to visit, it’s even possible to rent a rowboat on the lake or enjoy a picnic on one of the many benches dotted throughout the green space.
+Nearby, the Arc de Triomf is a fantastic brick monument dating back to the late 19th-century.

 Take a day trip from Barcelona